Office Requirements Guide

 A safe environment

-If office lighting is too dim, looking at paperwork becomes a strain, and looking at a computer monitor is dazzling.
-As well as this, dim lighting can encourage accidents caused by to tripping over objects strewn on the floor.
-Light which is too bright makes gazing at white paperwork an uncomfortable experience, and can lead to headaches brought on by squinting at documents all day.
-As well as this, bright spotlights coming from multiple points can cast distracting shadows on objects on the desk.
-To ensure employee comfort, carefully choosing the optimal office lighting system is of paramount importance.
+If office lighting is too dim, simple tasks such as looking at paperwork or a computer monitor can become a strain.
+Additionally, dim lighting can encourage accidents when combined with an unsafe office environment, resulting in the potential for employees to trip over objects strewn on the floor.
+On the other hand, overly bright lighting makes gazing at white paperwork an uncomfortable experience, leading to headaches brought on by squinting at documents all day.
+Furthermore, multiple sources of bright light can cast distracting shadows across the office.
+To ensure employee comfort, it is vital to carefully choose the optimal lighting system for your office space.

-By giving careful thought to the layout of your office, employees can be encouraged to work more safely, efficiently, and cooperatively, if they are given a space that works for them.
-Employees working comfortably are much more likely to work more enthusiastically, and give their best to the company which endeavours to make their working hours as comfortable as possible.
+By giving careful thought to the layout of your office, employees will be encouraged to work more safely, efficiently, and cooperatively.
+Employees working in a complimentary environment are much more likely to work enthusiastically and give their best to a company which endeavours to make their hours at work as comfortable as possible.